aachen-investment-club/quant-trading-competition/README.md

 We're excited to have you here.
 This competition is a fun way to learn about and practice algorithmic trading.
 Don't worry if you're new to this—this guide is designed to be beginner-friendly and walk you through every step, from setup to submission.

-You can choose to participate **on your own or as a team**.
+Please find a team partner in our list on notion.
 The goal is to design, test, and submit a trading strategy.

 This guide explains how to use the provided Docker environment to develop your strategy, test it locally, and submit it for evaluation.
 Let's get started\!